aws-samples/aws-do-ray/README.md

 ### Ray Dashboard
 In order to access the Ray Dashboard, the Istio Ingress Gateway service of this Ray deployment needs to be exposed outside the cluster.
 In a production deployment this is typically done via an Application Load Balancer (ALB), however this requires a DNS domain registration and a matching SSL certificate.

-For an easy way to expose the Kubeflow Dashboard, we can use kubectl port-forward.
+For an easy way to expose the Ray Dashboard, we can use kubectl port-forward.
 To start the port-forward, simply execute [`re`].
 To stop the port-forward, simply execute [`rh`].

 If you are on a machine with its own browser, just navigate to http://localhost:8265 to open the Ray Dashboard.